 There is no guarantee that courses taken at another institution will be accepted for transfer credit at Rivier University.
-Students complete the Request for Course Transfer Form (Appendix 4) and meet with the Director of Training to discuss the request, which is then reviewed by the Director of Training and the appropriate course instructor.
+Students complete the Request for Course Transfer Form (Appendix 4) and meet with the Program Director to discuss the request, which is then reviewed with the appropriate course instructor.

-Students must submit the following materials to have a core course reviewed for transfer credits: (1) a copy of the course description for the course from the institution's catalog; (2) a copy of the page in the catalog showing the numbering system for courses at the institution; (3) a copy of the syllabus for the course; and (4) a copy of the final transcript for the course showing a grade of "B" or higher.
+Students must submit the following materials to have a core course reviewed for transfer credits:

+(1) a copy of the course description for the course from the institution's catalog; (2) a copy of the page in the catalog showing the numbering system for courses at the institution; (3) a copy of the syllabus for the course; and (4) a copy of the final transcript for the course showing a grade of "B" or better